solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 was of type `Program`.

 Anchor provides a number of account types that can be used to represent accounts.
 Each type implements different account validation.
-We'll go over a few of the common types you may encounter, but be sure to look through the [full list of account types](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/index.html).
+We’ll go over a few of the common types you may encounter, but be sure to look through the [full list of account types](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/index.html).